PART VII — Modernization and the Technological Age (1980 – 2025)

 1. Transition to a High-Technology Economy

-The 1980s marked Newfoundland’s decisive shift from a resource-based to a knowledge-driven economy.
-Through the National Development Corporation, government incentives drew investment into ship automation, marine electronics, and renewable-energy systems.
+The 1980s marked Newfoundland’s decisive shift from a primarily resource-based to a more knowledge-driven economy.
+Through the National Development Corporation, government incentives drew investment into ship automation, marine electronics, and emerging renewable-energy systems.
 Memorial University expanded its engineering and computing faculties, cultivating the skilled workforce that would power the digital age.

-The Broadcasting Corporation of Newfoundland (BCN) launched BCN World Service in 1984, linking outports and diaspora communities through satellite broadcast.
-By the 1990s, Newfoundland possessed one of the world’s most advanced telecommunications networks per capita.
+The Broadcasting Corporation of Newfoundland (BCN) launched BCN World Service in the early 2000s, linking outports and diaspora communities through satellite and digital broadcast.
+By the 2010s, Newfoundland possessed one of the world’s most advanced telecommunications networks per capita.

 2. Defence Modernization and Specialization

-In the post-Cold-War era, Newfoundland refined its armed forces toward northern specialization.
+In the post-Cold-War era, Newfoundland refined its armed forces toward northern specialization, in line with its longstanding NATO commitments as a founding member.
 The Special Operations Command (SOC-NF)—nicknamed The Narwhals—was created in 1993 for Arctic reconnaissance, counter-terrorism, and maritime interdiction.
 Its distinction during NATO Exercise Arctic Shield (2004) confirmed Newfoundland’s status as an expert in extreme-environment operations.

 Designation Aircraft Primary Role

-NF-39 Arctic Hawk Multi-role fighter Air defence and precision strike
+NF-39 Arctic Hawk Multi-role aircraft Air defence support and precision strike

 NF-140 Aurora II Maritime patrol aircraft Anti-submarine and surveillance